adavisfoy/group_2_project/README.md

 ![](https://github.com/adavisfoy/group_2_project/blob/20402cb68e114dadb272f1f0eaa03d847215ad3f/ML/Final%20ML%20Models/Images/NN_accuracy.png) |  ![](https://github.com/adavisfoy/group_2_project/blob/20402cb68e114dadb272f1f0eaa03d847215ad3f/ML/Final%20ML%20Models/Images/NN_loss.png) |

 Summary: From our experience with these machine learning methods it seems that this dataset has very complicated patterns or the lack of patterns making it difficult to model.
-We think some of this may come from the fact that 90% of the tornadoes in our dataset did not have any fatalities
+We think some of this may come from the fact that the vast majority of tornadoes in our dataset did not have any fatalities but one entry has 168 fatalites.
+This likely makes it very difficult to the machine learning algorithms to learn a pattern from this dataset.

 ## Database: